pretix/pretix/doc/development/concepts.rst

 ^^^^^^

 If a customer completes the checkout process, an **Order** will be created containing all the entered information.
-An order can be in one of currently four states that are listed in the diagram below:
+An order can be in one of currently six states that are listed in the diagram below:

 .. image:: /images/order_states.png

-There are additional "fake" states that are displayed like states but not represented as states in the system:
+The dotted lines represent status changes that usually do not happen as part of the regular process, but can be performed manually in the admin backend.

+For historical reasons, there are only four valid values of the ``status`` field, and the two additional states are represented differently:

 * An order is considered **canceled (with paid fee)** if it is in **paid** status but does not include any non-cancelled positions.